hashempour/GaBlockSudoku/README.md

   ```
   Define your chromosome; then the custome play would use to solve the puzzle
   It is undefined by default
+  The myChromosome DNA data will be automatically defined by the best Chromosome DNA data at the end of each learning generation.
-  You can find/copy the best Chromosome (DNAs) data from GENETICS.populationGameScore after a learning process and choosing the best one according to GENETICS.populationAvgSuccessRates
+  Also you can find/copy the best Chromosome (DNAs) data from GENETICS.populationGameScore after a learning process and choosing the one according to GENETICS.populationAvgSuccessRates

+## FOR IMPLEMENTATION TECHNICAL HINTS... watch the implemented code either on GitHub or by VIEW-SROUCE-CODE from browser!